AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/small_infill_areas_overextruded.md

 Lower overlaps show more small improvements, but also start to create pinholes.

-In my case, NC/NC/~20% turned out to be the sweet spot.
+In my case, I decided to stick with NC/NC/25%.
+Still a nice improvement.\
+Anything lower would create [:page_facing_up:pinholes](/articles/infill_perimeter_overlap.md), and as mentioned in [:pushpin:this section](#the-magic-bullet-but-with-downsides), too low would start to disconnect the infill.

 - ![](/images/troubleshooting/small_infill_overextruded/demonstration.png)